 PTSD and substance abuse often co-occur.
-One study estimates that 46.4 percent of people with PTSD also meet the criteria for a substance use disorder.
+One study estimates that 46.4% of people with PTSD also meet the criteria for a substance use disorder.
 PTSD and alcohol use disorders may be even more closely related due to the legality of alcohol, which makes it more easily accessible than other substances.
-A study found that women with PTSD were 2.48 times more likely to misuse alcohol, while men with PTSD were 2.06 times more likely.
+A study found that women with PTSD were 2.48 times more likely to abuse alcohol, while men with PTSD were 2.06 times more likely.

 PTSD prognosis has improved in recent years as researchers and medical professionals have found increasingly effective treatments.
 The long-term prognosis for PTSD is good, and treatment frequently eliminates or reduces symptoms.

 Data on PTSD prognosis demonstrates the importance of seeking treatment.
 People with PTSD who sought treatment had symptoms lasting an average of 36 months, while those who did not seek treatment had symptoms lasting an average of 64 months.
 While approximately one-third of people do not achieve full symptom elimination with treatment, most individuals experience a significant reduction in the intensity of their symptoms.